Program Description

 • This Barrett Law Cost Share program only applies to residential properties.
 For businesses wishing to replace concrete in the right of way, please contact the Right of Way office for more information about our Miscellaneous Package 50/50 Cost Sharing.

 • Filling out a petition does not bind the homeowner to participating in the program nor does it guarantee that they are on the construction list.
-After we receive your petition, we go and estimate the amount to replace.
+After receiving a petition, a City employee will visit the property and perform an estimate.
 Then a Construction Agreement will be mailed to you, outlining the amount of work to be done and the 50% cost estimate.
 Only by signing a Construction Agreement and returning it to the City before funds are allocated, will the property be slated for construction that year.

 Important Information before filling out a petition